Rep. Marjorie Taylor Greene boasts of 'great' conversation with Trump amid calls for her ouster - KION546

 Rep. Marjorie Taylor Greene boasts of ‘great’ conversation with Trump amid calls for her ouster

-Rep. Marjorie Taylor Greene announced Saturday she had spoken with former President Donald Trump amid calls for her expulsion from Congress, saying she’ll “never apologize” as she faces backlash over recently resurfaced controversial comments.
+Rep. Marjorie Taylor Greene announced Saturday she had spoken with former President Donald Trump amid calls for her expulsion from Congress, saying she’ll “never apologize” as she faces backlash over controversial actions and recently resurfaced comments.

 In a series of tweets, the Georgia Republican said she was “so grateful for (Trump’s) support and more importantly the people of this country are absolutely 100% loyal to him because he is 100% loyal to the people and America First.”